University professors lament empty lecture halls | The New Daily

 This isn’t the first time Professor Slapeta has shared his frustrations, having detailed a similar experience earlier in the year.

-“Shock!
+‘‘Shock!
 9am lecture – no one!
-Where are they?” he said in a tweet from May – alongside another photo of empty chairs.
+Where are they?’’ he tweeted in May – alongside another photo of empty chairs.

 Changing it up